AndresGalaviz/TetrisAI/readme.txt

-This is a basic Tetris simulation.
+Tetris AI with Parallel Genetic Algorithms

 Files:
 	State - tetris simulation
 	TFrame - frame that draws the board
 	TLabel - drawing library
-	PlayerSkeleton - setup for implementing a player
+	PlayerSkeleton - Tetris AI

+Refer to TetrisAI_Report.pdf for more information on the AI agent.

 State:
 This is the tetris simulation.
 It keeps track of the state and allows you to